 A minimum grade of B is required in each of the above courses.
 Not every course is offered every year.
 Please refer to the English Department website for current course offerings.

 The course GL/EN 4596 9.0 is only open to students enrolled in the D-TEIL Certificate, and only to those who have achieved a grade of at least B in each of the Certificate courses.

 Students who are currently enrolled in the Certificate will follow the curriculum which was in place at the time of their application.
-However, the course GL/EN 4596 will be offered as a 9-credit course in 2019-2020, and students will need to adjust to that new weighting.
+However, starting in 2019-20, the course GL/EN 4596 is being offered as a 9-credit course and students will need to adjust to that new weighting.
 The change in weighting of the course will only affect students beginning their studies in the certificate (with GL/EN 1903) in September 2019.